Midwestern-Interactive/tech-challenge/README.md

 You will find all necessary assets provided in this repository.

-Once complete, place your codebase in a github repository and provide a link to it to the contact who sent this to you.
+Once complete, place your codebase in a github repository and provide the link your contact at Midwestern.

 ## 1. Front-end Challenge
 Any framework or package may be used in addition to any that may have been requested by your contact.

-- Build out both layouts, see screenshots and Figma prototype link below
+- Programmatically build out both layouts, see screenshots and [Figma](https://api.mwi.dev/figma) prototype
-  - Desktop and mobile views are available from the left side menu in figma
+  - Desktop and mobile views are available from the left side menu in [Figma](https://api.mwi.dev/figma)
   - Scale element sizes as necessary for content breaks
   - **Fonts**: https://fonts.google.com/specimen/Poppins
     - Bold
     - Medium